-Revenue Support Grant A grant paid by the Government to councils, contributing towards the costs of their services.
+Revenue Support Grant

+A grant paid by the Government to councils, contributing towards the costs of their services.

-Code of Practice Since the adoption of International
+Code of Practice

 Since the adoption of International Financial Reporting Standards in 2010/11, local authorities required to produce their accounts in accordance with the Code of Practice on Local Authority Accounting.